-Depending on your level of Budget Direct car insurance and the circumstances surrounding the loss or damage to your car, we can arrange a hire car for you to drive while yours is being repaired or recovered.
+Depending on your level of Budget Direct car insurance and the circumstances surrounding the loss or damage to your car, we can arrange, or reimburse you the reasonable cost of, a hire car.

 The following table shows the scenarios under which Budget Direct car insurance customers can be covered for hire-car expenses:

 |Included benefits||Comprehensive||Third Party Property, Fire and Theft||Third Party Property Only|